arturopala/buffer-and-slice/README.md

 Depends only on a standard built-in Scala library.

 Cross-compiles to Scala versions `2.13.1`, `2.12.11`, `2.11.12`, and Dotty `0.23.0-RC1`.

+Available in Maven Central as

+    "com.github.arturopala" %% "buffer-and-slice" % "1.0.0"

 API
 ---